SUSAN TREGONING PHOTOGRAPHY

 Sunset Motel - 501 US Route 66

 The Sunset Motel is one of the great mom-and-pop motels along Route 66.
-It is the only original Route 66 motel in New Mexico still owned by its original family.
+It is the only original Route 66 motel in New Mexico that is still owned by its original family.

 This is a very rare gem!
 It is the last active Whiting Brothers station with its original Whiting Brothers signage.